Sheikah45/fx2j/README.md

 Additionally, the controller class must be fully specified at compile time to ensure proper processing.
-This can be done by using the fx:controller attribute in the root of the view graph or by adding a <?controllerType > directive which specifies the fully qualified name of the upper bounds for the controller class
+This can be done by using the fx:controller attribute in the root of the view graph or by adding a <?fx2jControllerType > directive which specifies the fully qualified name of the upper bounds for the controller class

 ## Usage